Real-World Data Analysis of Proton Therapy for Head and Neck Cancer Using Danny Platform

 July 2, 2024, PHARMACIA, the multidisciplinary journal for pharmaceutical and allied sciences, published “Proton Therapy for Head and Neck Cancer: A Real-World Data Case Study from Bulgaria.”
 Sqilline Health contributed as a co-author with the real-world data analyses powered by the innovative technology of Danny Platform.

-Introduction: Head and neck cancers (HNC) are a significant health concern in Europe, making up nearly 4.5% of all cancer cases.
+Head and neck cancers (HNC) are a significant health concern in Europe, making up nearly 4.5% of all cancer cases.
 Proton and photon therapies are both available treatment approaches for head and neck cancer, as each has its own unique advantages, characteristics, and considerations.
 Proton therapy is the newest one and is considered safer among both.
 However, Bulgaria currently lacks a proton therapy center, requiring patients to travel abroad, which is costly and inconvenient.
 The country also faces challenges in securing the necessary funding and political support.
 Therefore, this study, utilizing real-world data (RWD) from patient registries analyzed by Sqilline’s Danny Platform, explores the feasibility of establishing a national proton therapy center in Bulgaria.
 It aims to assess the current landscape and propose strategies for improving access to advanced cancer treatments.

 Key Summary Points: